kokatoo/kokatoo.github.io/_posts/2020-10-02-day1-lesson-plan.markdown

 - Pythagorean formula
 - quadratic formula

-Next we will impart to them by coding these functions, we can automate computation and compose functins to do wonderful things.
+Next we will impart to them by coding these functions, we can automate computation and compose functions to do wonderful things.

 ## 5. Writing Tests